henn/qubes-app-split-ssh/README.md

 sudo mv ~user/QubesIncoming/work/qubes.SshAgent /etc/qubes-rpc/
 ```
 - Create the ssh-vault VM (default name is "ssh-vault" in the scripts below)
-    * It's recommended to disable network access for this VM
+    * It's recommended to disable network access for this VM to protect it.

 - Ssh-vault: Create an ssh private key or copy one in

-    * Add the ssh-add.desktop file into ~user/.config/autostart in the ssh-vault VM
+- Ssh-vault: Copy `ssh-add.desktop_ssh_vault` to `~user/.config/autostart/ssh-add.desktop`
-      (you may need to create the .config/autostart directory if it doesn't already exist)
+    * You may need to create the .config/autostart directory if it doesn't already exist
-    * Examine the contents of this file and adjust the ssh-add command if desired (e.g
-      you may want to pass a specific SSH key to add to the agent)
+    * Examine the contents of this file and adjust the ssh-add command on the `Exec` line if desired (e.g you may want to pass a specific SSH key to add to the agent)

 - Client VM: append the contents of rc.local_client to /rw/config/rc.local
     * This is what starts the client side of the ssh agent